 Today was museum day.
-Both classes took a trip to the Liberation War Museum and the National Museum.
+Both classes took a trip to the

 The museum showed a 10 minute long film while we there, so we went in the theater to watch.
 It was very engaging, and showed excellent footage, showing the mostly foreign audience views of the war they were likely largely unfamiliar with.